apache/pulsar/site2/docs/functions-overview.md

 output: persistent://public/default/test_result
 ```

-You can specify some function attributes with CLI, and specify other attributes in YAML configuration.
+You can specify some function attributes via CLI arguments or in a configuration file in YAML format.

 ## Supported languages
 Currently, you can write Pulsar Functions in [Java](functions-api.md#functions-for-java), [Python](functions-api.md#functions-for-python), and [Go](functions-api.md#functions-for-go).
 Support for additional languages is coming soon.

 ## Pulsar Functions API